videojs/video.js/docs/guides/plugins.md

 ## Writing a Advanced Plugin

-As of Video.js 6, there is an additional type of plugin supported: advanced plugins.
+Video.js 6 introduces advanced plugins: these are plugins that share a similar API with basic plugins, but are class-based and offer a range of extra features out of the box.

-At any time, you may want to refer to the [Plugin API docs][api-plugin] for more detail.
+While reading the following sections, you may want to refer to the [Plugin API docs][api-plugin] for more detail.

 ### Write a JavaScript Class/Constructor

 If you're familiar with creating [components](components.md), this process is similar.
 A advanced plugin starts with a JavaScript class (a.k.a. a constructor function).

-This can be achieved with ES6 classes:
+If you're using ES6 already, you can use that syntax with your transpiler/language of choice (Babel, TypeScript, etc):

 ```js
 const Plugin = videojs.getPlugin('plugin');